-The GRID Solar Collaborative Multi-Family Partnership project will install 183 kW of solar PV panels on 60 single-family homes in the project area.
-GRID Alternatives will also host monthly efficiency workshop classes and community outreach activities on solar qualification, training, opportunities, and educating the community on energy efficiency and consumer behaviors that save money on electricity bills.
+The GRID Solar Collaborative Multi-Family Partnership project is installing 183 kW of solar PV panels on 60 single-family homes in the project area.
+GRID Alternatives is also hosting monthly efficiency workshop classes and community outreach activities on solar qualification, training, opportunities, and educating the community on energy efficiency and consumer behaviors that save money on electricity bills.